nicolasferey/sensable_haptic_windows10/README.md

 - Get the driver in the repository
 - Install it
-- Configure your haptic device.
-Normaly you should get it serial number in the test interfac
+- Configure your haptic device with the Configuration application.
+Normaly you should get it serial number in the interface.

 ## Test your haptic device
-- open the Test application
+- Open the Test application
-- if legacy driver are well installed, force feedback should work
+- If legacy driver are well installed, force feedback should work

-You have to know that you can use USBC C with adaptator, it works with three adaptators to go to the haptic device in firewire to my USB C on my Mac.
-However be carreful because i1394 is not managed ofen on only one USB C.
+You have to know that you can use USB C with adaptator, it works with three adaptators to go from the haptic device in firewire to my USB C on my Mac/PC under Windows 10.

+However be carreful because i1394 is often managed only on one USB C.

 ## Optionnaly you can install VRPN 7.35, using CMake and generating .sln to compile it with Visual Studio Communauty